 Surrounded by her life’s work—countless paintings along with dozens of sketch books—I had a similar feeling as being in my dad’s workshop.
 What did it all amount to?
 I spied a quotation often attributed to Goethe pinned to the wall by the sink: Whatever you can do, or dream you can, begin it.
 Boldness has genius, power, and magic in it.
 Given her interest in magic and dreams, I could see Maya being inspired by the words.
 Around me were remnants of those dreams, some finished and others not.
 I started with the large canvases, stacking them in the racks one by one.
 I organized the smaller pieces into boxes for shipping and storage.
 I had no idea what any of it was worth to Maya or her family.
-I handled everything with the same care that she’d painted them with, not knowing what her kids might want to keep, display, or give away.
+I tried to handle everything with the same care that she’d painted them with, not knowing what her kids might want to keep, display, or give away.

 My sister-in-law Cynthia showed up in work clothes.
 We got the leaf blower running, and she started clearing green and brown redwood needles off the driveway, the brick walkway leading up to the front door, and the wooden deck that wrapped around the house on three sides.
 I went back to my dad’s workshop, popped in a new cassette, and started pulling boxes off the top shelf and opening them up so my siblings could look inside them.
 I worked to the steady rhythm of Edith Piaf’s “Non, je ne regrette rien.”
 The music must have been Maya’s influence.
 I knew my dad had regretted things in his life, especially his relationships with us kids: missed opportunities, lost time.
 Unfortunately he never told me this directly (a missed opportunity, perhaps).
 I had to read about it in his journals.
-How much one conversation like that would have meant to our relationship!
+I thought: How much one conversation like that would have meant to our relationship!
 And if I had known to ask him about possible regrets, would he have answered me?
 Could that have been the beginning to a better relationship?

 Wishful thinking.
 By the summer of 2015 it was all academic, as they say.
 I would never know, and my dad couldn’t tell me.

 But he was still alive.
 And I had a choice, especially since he couldn’t go anywhere by himself.
 No more packing up and taking off down the road.
 No more Island time.
 No more vision quests in woods and sweat lodges.
 I didn’t want to have such regrets—that I could have spent more time with him and didn’t.
 Spending time with him was the best way I knew to learn from his mistakes, to be a better father by being a better son.
 Even in his current state where he didn’t recognize me, I kept reminding myself that he appreciated the time I spent with him, that on some level he was aware I was present and cared for him.
 Here was the bizarre twist: he’d finally achieved the role he’d strived so hard for in life, and yet he’d never know it.
 I doubt it could have been otherwise.
 My dad, the accidental shaman.

+*